usagiryu/RSS3-Wiki/src/protocol/RIPs/RIP-4.md

 URL of transaction page of Arweave Chain Explorer (`https://viewblock.io/arweave/tx/<transaction_hash>`) and Mirror Entry page (`https://mirror.xyz/entry/<original_digest>`).

+#### `links.identifiers[0]`

+Mirror Entries can be modified by posting an Entry with the same digest attribute, here the Entry before and after the change is treated as two notes, and the latter note contains a `link.identifiers[0]` with `"type": "revision"`, pointing to the previous note.

 #### `title`

 Title of the Mirror Entry